 Enjoy a remote trek with a 328-foot cascade as its highlight, not to mention six smaller waterfalls leading up to it.
 Hike the rocky one-mile out and back trail to check out this majestic work of Mother Nature, up close and personal.

 Listen to the thundering soundtrack of the massive set of falls as you walk.
 Marvel at Dynjandi’s gorgeous appearance, said to resemble a bridal veil as it cascades over a series of steps down the volcanic cliff face, pounded by the sea at its foot.
 Although the hike is short, it’s relatively steep, with a steady incline and some steps.

 All of the different vantage points make the effort worth it, though.
 After, visit the old turf farm ruins, where you can see the remains of the structures that date back to the Middle Ages.

 Enjoy sweeping views of the Lake Myvatn region in northern Iceland with a hike up Vindbelgjarfjall.
 Located an hour from the city of Akureyri, the ancient mountain towers more than 1,700 feet above sea level.

-Formed during the Ice Age, it’s one of the best-known peaks in the area.
+Formed during the Ice Age, it’s one of the best-known peaks in the area and one of the best mountains in Iceland.
 Hikers will embark on a well-marked, out-and-back trail totaling just over three miles, with a sweeping, 360 degree vista as the reward on the summit.